 When the time is right, we’ll invite you to complete the 30‐minute Challenge Set—the gold standard for VALR training zone accuracy, allowing us to assess your Lactate Threshold Heart Rate to better calculate your training zones.
-Once your campaign volume reaches 2+ hours per week, you can expect to see that offered as an option in place of certain Zone 4 workouts until you complete the challenge.
-The specific weeks the Challenge Set is offered depend on your particular campaign details, but you can typically expect to see the option during the first few weeks, then about once a month.
-Or if you don’t have a campaign scheduled, a Challenge Set will be offered as run #3, 6, or 9.
+Once your training plan volume reaches 2+ hours per week, you can expect to see that offered as an option in place of certain Zone 4 workouts until you complete the challenge.
+The specific weeks the Challenge Set is offered depend on your particular training plan details, but you can typically expect to see the option during the first few weeks, then about once a month.
+Or if you don’t have a training plan scheduled, a Challenge Set will be offered as run #3, 6, or 9.

 Why so specific?
 We want to make sure you’re rested for the challenge, so at higher volumes we schedule it after a rest week.
 When you take the Challenge Set, make sure you’re hydrated, and plan your run for as flat a course as you can.
 If you’ve had a poor night’s sleep, or the weather is unusual, consider taking the challenge during a future session instead.